-Companies are struggling to win new business at the same rate as before because prospect conversations are more sophisticated and reps can’t keep up.
-If you believe this is the reality then you need to figure out how to arm sales reps to be successful in those situations.
+Companies are struggling to win new business at the same rate as before because prospect conversations are more sophisticated, and reps can’t keep up.
+If you believe this is the reality, you need to figure out how to arm sales reps to succeed in those situations.

 B2B sales reps are successful when they can tell the right story.
-Unfortunately not all reps can tell that story, and no rep can tell the right story every time.
-Reps feel lost because it’s really hard to figure out how to deal with the massive complexity of the selling environment today, where prospects expect messaging, collateral, and presentations, really everything they hear or see, to be tailored to their specific industry, geography, company size, solution needs, etc.
+Unfortunately, not all representatives can say to that story, and no rep can suggest the right story every time.
+Agents feel lost because it’s tough to figure out how to deal with the massive complexity of the selling environment today, where prospects expect messaging, collateral, and presentations, really everything they hear or see, to be tailored to their specific industry, geography, company size, solution needs, etc.

 According to Marc Lindwall at Forrester Research, 78% of executive buyers claim salespeople don’t have relevant examples or case studies to share with them, and 77% say salespeople don’t understand their company’s issues or where they can help.
-When you show the same stale presentation, perhaps the same one that can be downloaded from your website, to every prospect without understanding where and how you can help, you’re not giving your prospects a reason to care.
-If you are not tailoring your presentations to every different prospect you are not going to win the deal.
+When you show the same stale presentation, perhaps the same one that can be downloaded from your website to every prospect without understanding where and how you can help, you’re not giving your prospects a reason to care.
+If you are not tailoring your presentations to every different prospect, you will not win the deal.

 Huge Productivity Investments

-The need to address this issues is clear.
-In fact, companies are investing in technology, consultants, re-orgs, processes, and cross company communication to help reps through this complexity.
+The need to address these issues is clear.
+Companies invest in technology, consultants, re-orgs, processes, and cross-company communication to help reps through this complexity.

-Some organizations have even started to give rep’s “playbooks” or are doing “guided selling.”
-The idea is to proactively arm sales reps with all their content needs so they aren’t forced to go hunting for the right stuff as they move through a sales cycle.
+Some organizations have even started to give reps “playbooks” or are doing “guided selling.”
+The idea is to arm sales reps with all their content needs proactively, so they aren’t forced to hunt for the right stuff as they move through a sales cycle.

-Other organizations are focusing on shared goals, speaking the same language, common milestones and metrics, and well-oiled business processes a.k.a sales and marketing alignment.
+Other organizations focus on shared goals, speaking the same language, typical milestones and metrics, well-oiled business processes, and marketing alignment.

-$66B+ is being spent annually on sales training and sales enablement technology in an attempt to support sales reps!
+$66B+ is being spent annually on sales training and Sales Enablement solution to support sales reps!